IBM/nodejs-idb-connector/docs/README.md

 **Valid Scope:** After calling the fetch() or fetchAll() function.

+___

-## close
+## dbstmt.close()

 **Description:**

 DB2 for i resources associated with the statement object are freed.

 The open cursor, if any, is closed and all pending results are discarded.

 **Syntax:**